 - Feel that you have not slept at all.

-The lack of sleep or the poor quality of it causes other symptoms that can affect daytime functioning.
-You may feel very sleepy and low energy during the day.
+The lack of sleep or the poor quality causes other symptoms that can affect daytime functioning.
+You may feel very sleepy and have low energy during the day.
 You may have trouble thinking clearly or staying focused.
 Or, you may feel depressed or irritable.

-Insomnia can be mild to severe and varies in how often it occurs and how long it lasts.
-Acute insomnia is a short-term sleep problem that is usually related to a stressful or traumatic life event and lasts from a few days to a few weeks.
+Insomnia can be mild to severe and varies in how often it occurs and its duration.
+Acute insomnia is a short-term sleep problem usually related to a stressful or traumatic life event and lasts from a few days to a few weeks.

 Acute insomnia can occur from time to time.
-With chronic insomnia, sleep problems occur at least 3 nights a week for more than a month.
+Sleep problems occur at least three nights a week for more than a month with chronic insomnia.

 It is not always clear what causes insomnia, but stress and anxiety are common triggers.
-A poor sleep environment, such as an uncomfortable bed or a noisy bedroom, could also be a cause.
+A poor sleep environment, such as an uncomfortable bed or a noisy bedroom, could also cause.

-Primary insomnia : it is not a symptom or side effect of another medical condition.
-It’s your own mess.
-It can last a lifetime or be triggered by travel, shift work, stressful life events or other factors that interrupt your sleep routine.
+Primary insomnia is not a symptom or side effect of another medical condition.
+It’s your mess.
+It can last a lifetime or be triggered by travel, shift work, stressful life events, or other factors that interrupt your sleep routine.

-Primary insomnia can end once the problem is resolved or it can last for years.
+Primary insomnia can end once the problem is resolved or last for years.
 Some people tend to be prone to primary insomnia.

-Secondary insomnia : has an underlying cause, so it is a symptom or side effect of something else.
+Secondary insomnia: has an underlying cause, so it is a symptom or side effect of something else.
 It is the most common type.
-Secondary insomnia can have a medical cause, such as:
+Secondary insomnia can have a medical reasons, such as: